rizumu/deploymachine/docs/external.rst

 Dnsimple
 ========

-DeployMachine harnesses the dnsimple python API for directing our domain names to our loadbalancer's ip, even after a kill/create. @@@TODO
+Deploymachine harnesses the dnsimple python API for directing our domain names to our loadbalancer's ip, even after a kill/create. @@@TODO